ocaml/ocaml.org/data/tutorials/ds_00_lists.md

 - : int list = [5; 7; 9]
 ```

-In addition, we have an imperative analog to
+In addition, we have an imperative analogue to
 [`map`](https://ocaml.org/api/List.html#VALmap), called
 [`iter`](https://ocaml.org/api/List.html#VALiter).
 It takes an imperative
 function of type `'a -> unit` and an `'a list` and applies the function to each